jacobeturpin/jacobeturpin/README.md

 # My Day Job

-I currently work at [Avodah]([https://www.connectwise.com/](https://www.avodah.com/)) as the head of engineering for the AvodahConnect business unit.
-I have the pleasure of leading a global engineering team build AI products that provides solutions for real-time translation, transcription, language preservation, and language education.
+I currently work at [Avodah](https://www.avodah.com/) as the head of engineering for the AvodahConnect business unit.
+I have the pleasure of leading a global engineering team in building AI products that provides solutions for real-time translation, transcription, language preservation, and language education.

 # What I'm Learning